Data Centers in Oklahoma City

 Natural Disaster Risk

-Oklahoma City has a Moderate disaster risk profile, with a FEMA National Risk Index score of 43.30 out of 100, as of September 2025.
-The primary environmental threats are atmospheric and geological.
+Oklahoma City has a Moderate natural disaster risk score of 43.3 as of September 2025.
+The infrastructure is specifically purpose-built to handle regional weather patterns and environmental conditions.